sap-tutorials/sap-build-apps/tutorials/codejam-09-action-post/codejam-09-action-post.md

 6. Let's do one more thing to make the process more efficient.

-    We updated the CAP service to change the status of our order when an approver approves the purchase.
-But we also want to update the order status when it is automatically approved.
+    You updated the CAP service to change the status of our order when an approver approves the purchase.
+But you also want to update the order status when it is automatically approved.

     Under the **Approval Notification 1** form, click the plus sign, **+**.